DON'T MISS OUT on the biggest osteopathic event of the year! Reserve your spot at OMED today

 DO Day on Capitol Hill is a unique opportunity to meet face-to-face with members of Congress and staff members on key issues that impact DOs and their patients.

-We are excited to announce that registration for the 2019 DO Day on Capitol Hill is now open!
-DO Day is a valuable opportunity for DOs and osteopathic medical students to educate members of Congress and their staff about the pivotal role osteopathic medicine plays within the U.S. health care system.
+DO Day, typically held in the spring, is a valuable opportunity for DOs and osteopathic medical students to educate members of Congress and their staff about the pivotal role osteopathic medicine plays within the U.S. health care system.
 Participants will have the chance to engage with lawmakers and ask them to support legislation that is vital to the practice and principles of osteopathic medicine.